 1. Lie flat on the back and keep the legs straight throughout the exercise.

 Do 5 to 10 repetitions.
-People may also want to try doing the same number of repetitions for 2 to 3 sets.
+People may also want to try doing the same number of repetitions for two to three sets.

 Share on Pinterest